planetfederal/composer/README.md

 ## Requirements

-Building Composer requires Node be [installed](http://nodejs.org/).
+Building Composer requires Node and npm (v3.x) be [installed](http://nodejs.org/).
 In addition to installing node and npm it is recommended that `bower` and `grunt-cli` be installed globally:

     npm install -g bower
     npm install -g grunt-cli